davidpallmann/hashnode-backups/cl5zf8pox05ovz7nvcc6ce6g0.md

 ## Step 4: Publish Web API project to ECR

-In this step, you'll use Publish to AWS to containerize your project and push the container to Amazon ECR.
+In this step, you'll use Publish to AWS to containerize your project and push the container to Amazon Elastic Container Registry (ECR).

 1. In Visual Studio, set the region in AWS Explorer to the region you want to work in.
 We're using us-east-1 (N. Virginia).
 Be sure to select a region that supports both App Runner and DynamoDB.